Goldziher/axios-simple-cache-adapter/README.md

 ### Storage

 This library is agnostic regarding the storage used.
-You are free to pass any storage - sync or async - to the `createCacheAdapter` function.
-You must though make sure that the storage object you are passing fulfills one of the following interfaces:
+You are free to pass any storage – sync or async – to the `createCacheAdapter` function.
+You must, though, make sure that the storage object you are passing fulfills one of the following interfaces:

 ```typescript